Learning and assessment

 Enhancing your employability

-Our law clinic gives students an opportunity to put theory into practice.
-Students work in our law clinic advising members of the public in conjunction with the Citizens Advice Bureau and CHAS@StVincent's.
+Our Law Clinic gives students an opportunity to put theory into practice.
+As part of their degree, students work in our Law Clinic advising members of the public in conjunction with a number of local organisations including the Citizens Advice Bureau and Girlington Advice Centre.

 Our students have the opportunity to get involved in a range of internal and external mooting competitions.